Song of Roland: Modern adaptations

-Joseph Haydn and Nunziato Porta's opera, Orlando Paladino (1782), the most popular of Haydn's operas during his lifetime, is based loosely on The Song of Roland via Ariosto's version, as are Antonio Vivaldi and Grazio Braccioli's 1727 opera and their earlier 1714 version.
+The poem was adapted into an over-400 page version called The Story of Roland by the 19th-/early 20th-century children's book author, James Baldwin.
+It was also adapted, in a shorter version for even younger readers, by Henrietta Elizabeth Marshall in 1907, as Stories of Roland (Told to the Children).

 The Chanson de Roland has an important place in the background of Graham Greene's The Confidential Agent, published in 1939.
 The book's protagonist had been a medieval scholar specialising in this work, until the outbreak of the Spanish Civil War forced him to become a soldier and secret agent.
 Throughout the book, he repeatedly compares himself and other characters with the characters of "Roland".
-Particularly, the book includes a full two pages of specific commentary, which is relevant to its 20th-century plot line: "Oliver, when he saw the Saracens coming, urged Roland to blow his horn and fetch back Charlemagne – but Roland wouldn't blow.
-A big brave fool.
-In war one always chooses the wrong hero.
-Oliver should have been the hero of that song, instead of being given second place with the blood-thirsty Bishop Turpin. [...]
-In the Oxford version Oliver is reconciled in the end, he gives Roland his death-blow by accident, his eyes blinded by wounds.
-[But] the story had been tidied up.
-In truth, Oliver strikes his friend down in full knowledge – because of what he has done to his men, all the wasted lives.
-Oliver dies hating the man he loves – the big boasting courageous fool who was more concerned with his own glory than with the victory of his faith.
-This makes the story tragedy, not just heroics".

-It is also adapted by Stephen King, in the Dark Tower series in which Roland Deschain wishes to save the Dark Tower from the Crimson King, itself inspired by Robert Browning's "Childe Roland to the Dark Tower Came".

 The Song of Roland is part of the Matter of France (the Continental counterpart to the Arthurian legendarium known as the Matter of Britain), and related to Orlando Innamorato and Orlando Furioso.
 The names Roland and Orlando are cognates.

 Emanuele Luzzati's animated short film, I paladini di Francia, together with Giulio Gianini, in 1960, was turned into the children's picture-story book, with verse narrative, I Paladini de Francia ovvero il tradimento di Gano di Maganz, which translates literally as "The Paladins of France or the treachery of Ganelon of Mainz" (Ugo Mursia Editore, 1962).
 This was then republished, in English, as Ronald and the Wizard Calico (1969).
 The Picture Lion paperback edition (William Collins, London, 1973) is a paperback imprint of the Hutchinson Junior Books edition (1969), which credits the English translation to Hutchinson Junior Books.